OriolFernandezPena/OriolFernandezPena.github.io/about.md

 ---
 layout: page
 title: about me
-slug: aboutme
+slug: about
 ---

-# About Me
+# About me

 My name is Oriol, I'm from Barcelona, Spain.
 I studied a BSc and a MSc in Pure Mathematics.
 I work as a data scientist since 2018 (check my CV for more info).